USA, Canada, Australia, New Zealand

 Perhaps the most famous New Zealand writer is Katherine Mansfield, but she holds an odd position, since she spent most of her life in England and Europe, and many of her short stories are set there, and distinctly European in flavour.
 Perhaps this is in itself indicative of a literary spirit yearning back to the English and European centre, feeling that as a more suitable home for her literary endeavours.
 Most of her stories have a light touch and are minutely observed, and often directed by a subtle narrative style where the narrative voice is difficult to determine, third person but weaving in and out of characters’ consciousnesses.
 Some critics have interpreted this post colonially, seeing in it a difficulty of secure placement and identity, a form of narrative displacement.
 There is also a very sharp concentration on women, their lives, consciousness, social expectations and relationships with men in Mansfield’s short stories, suggesting the beginning of a feminist consciousness.
 Perhaps for our purposes it would be sensible to focus on the New Zealand stories, in particular Prelude, At the Bay (two stories which concern the same family), The Garden Party, Millie and The Woman at the Store.
 (Each of these can be found in The Garden Party and other Stories published by Everyman, though many stories can also be found on the internet, as Mansfield is now out of copyright).
 The first three of these stories juxtapose European manners and social expectations with the New Zealand environment and see them being stretched and tested.
 There is sometimes a gentle sense of absurdity as the manners are maintained out of context.
 At other times characters deliberately test the boundaries of acceptability, sensing the possibilities of freedom.
 This is perhaps most apparent in the character of the unconventional Mrs Harry Kember and Beryl’s yearning for freedom and fulfilment in At the Bay.
 Millie and The Woman at the Store are quite different, suggesting a simmering violence under the surface of the new settler communities.
 In the first, Millie’s maternal instincts are aroused as she protects a young boy from a lynch mob, but when he is spotted and chased the following night “a strange mad joy smothered everything else… she laughed and shrieked and danced in the dust,” shouting “Shoot ‘im down.
 Shoot ‘im!”
 In the second, when three men travelling through the bush seek rest at the store, it slowly becomes apparent that the woman who runs it has murdered her husband.
 In these stories, Mansfield describes a much more uncertain, dangerous world which faced the first settlers.

 Peter Hawes’ novel Playing Waterloo (1998) is a rollickingly absurd and funny novel which tinkers with the ‘what ifs’ of history.
 A young computer software genius invents a huge role-playing game to re-enact historical battles based on masses of historical data.
 Two tetchy academics challenge each other to fight the battle of Waterloo again.
 Briefly, Napoleon wins and the computer takes a side-slip into a non-historical universe.
 King George flees to New Zealand and Napoleon gives chase.
 The central battle that takes place is one that of course never happened historically, between the European military genius of Napoleon and the Maori military genius Te Rauparaha.
-What Hawes achieves, apart from some very funny historical satire at the expense of European heros and monarchs is an evaluation of Maori tradition and skills of warfare, as Te Rauparaha’s tactics and manoeuvres repeatedly outwit the far superior firepower of Napoleon’s forces.
+What Hawes achieves, apart from some very funny historical satire at the expense of European heroes and monarchs is an evaluation of Maori tradition and skills of warfare, as Te Rauparaha’s tactics and manoeuvres repeatedly outwit the far superior firepower of Napoleon’s forces.
 As he says to one of Napoleon’s captured men: “Themperor Napoulo Ponopati seems very good at huge battles – what’s he like at tiny battles?… Perhaps you are telling me that Themperor Napoulo Ponopati is new to the game of small-scale warfare?”
 The fears of the unknown, the foreignness of the landscape, the assumption of European superiority in the face of this, are evoked in Napoleon’s response to New Zealand, while that assumed superiority is repeatedly undercut.
 The novel, although humorously, raises questions about the history of New Zealand by proposing an alternative to the historical European colonialism.

 Although traditional Maori poetry is part of an oral tradition, there are Maori poets who write down their poems, sometimes with English translations.
-Hone Tuwhare is one of the most celebrated, and writes in English.
+Hone Tuwhare was one of the most celebrated, and wrote in English.
 One of his poems, ‘Monologue’, begins: “I like working near a door.
 I like to have my work-bench/close by, with a locker handy.”
 The poem describes a readiness for movement, a sense of transience and readiness for instability.
 There are other attractions of being near the door; “I am the farthest/ from those who have to come down to shout/instructions in my ear”, which suggests an independence of spirit and a dislike of external direction.
 The poem is informed by a gentle tone of pessimism; being close to the door makes exit easy when there will be “a reduction in staff”.
 The poem ends “I always like working near a door.
 I always look for a/work-bench hard by – in case an earthquake/occurs and fire breaks out, you know?”
 The poem has a casual easy colloquialism and a freedom of form.
 Reading the poem post colonially, it is tempting to interpret Tuwhare’s sense of instability as a Maori expression of the effects of colonialism.